-Note: Some remote controls have a small LED (light emitting diode) at the top of the remote control.
+Some remote controls have a small LED (light emitting diode) at the top of the remote control.
 Others have the LED at the top center.
 Regardless of location, you must align this LED up with the ECU's "Infrared Receiver".
+Use the alignment indicator to help with this.

-Note: If your remote has two or more LED's, block all but one before training the ECU.
+If your remote has two or more LED's, block all but one before training the ECU.

-Note: Always use fresh batteries in the remote to be learned before training the ECU.
+Always use fresh batteries in the remote to be learned before training the ECU.